 Microchipping

-Some pets have a tendency to wander off or even run after cars, wildlife, and other pets.
 Although we do the best to train our pets, keep gates and doors closed, and build tall fences, all too often our beloved pet can get out and become lost.
-Collars and tags are great and can lead to a quick return in many cases.
-However, collars are not always used, can come off rather easily, and are sometimes even ignored.
+Collars and tags are great and can lead to a quick return in many cases; however, not every pet wears a collar and collars can come off or go ignored.

-For these reasons we recommend your pets have a microchip performed by the friendly veterinarians at My Best Friend Veterinary Center!
+We recommend your pets be microchipped by the friendly veterinarians at My Best Friend Veterinary Center!
 Microchips are one of the most reliable and effective ways to make sure your lost pet finds their way home.

 What Are Pet Microchips?